naasking/Dynamics.NET/README.md

 		Reference,	// managed reference, ie. by-ref parameters }

-Arrays are technically also their own kind in .NET, but I handle them as simply another generic type, like List&lt;T&gt;.
+Arrays are technically also their own kind in .NET, but they're handle as simply another generic type, like List&lt;T&gt;.

 So if you're doing any kind of computation on dynamic types, like program analysis, code generation, etc., then you can use